singhh5050/minionbench/README.md

 - **Remote** inference sits left of 1.2 tokens per joule but often achieves throughput above 60 tokens per second.

 - **Local** inference remains positioned in the bottom-left quadrant, below 1.6 tokens per joule and under 15 tokens per second.

-**Efficiency vs. speed is the heart of the story—and Minion wins at both.
-By clustering in the top-right of the plot, Minion proves it’s not just faster or greener — it’s both, decisively beating local and remote inference.**

 ### 6. Verbosity by Protocol